Meade Davis Communications

 Ursula nodded: “Yes.
 It is the same in German, ein Haufen Piffle.”

-In the absence of hard post-match evidence of the meeting’s content (COVID meant there were no spectators despite a clamour for tickets), your correspondent has had to rely on someone vaguely familiar with how the top-level Brexit date-night unfolded.
+In the absence of hard post-match evidence of the meeting’s content (COVID meant there were no spectators despite a clamour for tickets), your correspondent has had to rely on a junior official vaguely familiar with how the top-level Brexit date-night unfolded.

 The PM apparently spent time moaning about how his Brexit front-line team had run out of ideas for getting his “oven-ready deal” out of the cooker without getting the nation’s fingers burnt.
-And how he didn’t have time for the Brexit piffle, when his entire life was dedicated to “making Britain great again”.
+And how it was now his destiny, whatever the cost and whatever the sacrifice, to “Make Britain Great Again”.

-But things had already gone a bit pear-shaped from the minute the two sat down together, according to my fairly unreliable source……
+But we are getting ahead of ourselves: things went pear-shaped from the minute the two sat down together, according to my fairly unreliable source...

 First, Ursula raised her glass to toast a bright, sustainable, diverse EU-27 future based on a robust, deliverable strategy founded on equality, mutual respect and common purpose for all stakeholders once the Brits have disappeared.

-Boris shook his head: “A bit tricky actually.
+Boris shook his head: “Not too good so far.
 I can’t seem to talk as slowly as him.
 Trump’s much easier to copy.”

 Boris looked up: “Me?
 Really?
 Good old Barnier!
 Top man!”